rffscghg/MimiGIVE.jl/README.md

 discount_rates = [(label="Ramsey", prtp=0.015, eta=1.45), (label="Constant 2%", prtp=0.02, eta=0.)]
 MimiGIVE.compute_scc(m, year=2020, discount_rates = discount_rates)
 ```
+**Returned `result` Object Structure**

+If only one discount rate specification is provided, the `compute_scc(...)` function run deterministically will return a single number.
+If a vector of discount rates are provided via the `discount_rates` argument, then the returned object is a Dictionary with keys being `NamedTuples` with elements (dr_label, prtp, eta) corresponding to the `discount_rates` elements (label, prtp, eta).

 ## 4b.
 Monte Carlo Simulation (MCS) SCC Calculation